-Wilfred Wilcock was the son of Charles and Annie Wilcock, 13 Ewloe Place, and husband of Mary Elizabeth Bellis (formerly Wilcock), of Stone Row, Hawarden.
+Wilfred Wilcock was the son of Charles and Annie Wilcock, 13 Ewloe Place, and husband of Mary Elizabeth Wilcock (who later remarried and became Mary Elizabeth Bellis) of Bellis of Stone Row, Hawarden.

 In Loving Memory of CHARLES beloved husband of ANNE WILCOCK Ewloe Place. who died March 13th 1913 aged 48 years ” Kept by the power of God”.
 Also WILLIAM EWART the beloved son of the above who died Nov.
 8th 1901 aged 6 years.
 Also the above ANNIE WILCOCK who died March 14th 1955 aged 87 years ” At Rest”.